macmpi/x11-calc/README.md

 ### Acknowledgements <sup>[Back to Top](#top)</sup>

-There are almost certainly some names I've missed off this list but without the help and encouragement from a multiple it is unlikely that this project would have happened at all or that it would got as far as it has.
+There are almost certainly some names I've missed off this list but without the help and encouragement from several members of the calculator community it is unlikely that this project would have happened at all or that I would have managed to get as far as I have.

-- `Teenix` for convincing me that it was possible in the first place and help since (at least I think I glad he did).
+- `Teenix` for convincing me that it was possible in the first place.

-- `Teenix/Panamatik` for their excellent simulators from which I was able to figure out most of what should happen when each instruction is executed.
+- `Teenix` and `Panamatik` for their excellent simulators from which I was able to figure out most of what should happen when each instruction is executed.

 - `Agarza` for providing the details of the voyager displays.

-- `Macmpi` for completely rewriting the makefiles creating a Flatpak package  the simulator for Flatpak and for packaging and testing the simulators on Alpine Linux.
+- `Macmpi` for completely rewriting the makefiles and packaging the simulator for Flatpak.

+- `Macmpi` for packaging and testing the simulators on Alpine Linux

-- `Agarza/Martin HEPPERLE` for translating the help text.
+- `Agarza` and `Martin HEPPERLE` for translating the help text.

 - `Brouhaha` for taking the time to explain the workings of various models.